Axolotl-Token/Contracts/README.md

 - ✨ The 10% of Tokens will be donated to cryto charity (holders can vote for their favorite causes)

-- ✨ The 40% of the Total minted Tokens Will be Burned
+- 🔥🔥 The 54% of the Total minted Tokens Will be Burned🔥🔥

 - The first Token with a Fibonacci sequence burning